 - Second Prize to H. Henry Cao, Bing Han, David Hirshleifer and Harold H. Zhang for Fear of the Unknown: Familiarity and Economic Decisions

-- First Prize to Alexander Popov and Neeltje Van Horen for Exporting Sovereign Stress: Evidence from Syndicated Bank Lending during the Euro Area Sovereign Debt Crisis
+- Alexander Popov and Neeltje Van Horen for Exporting Sovereign Stress: Evidence from Syndicated Bank Lending during the Euro Area Sovereign Debt Crisis

-- First Prize to Markus K. Brunnermeier and Martin Oehmke for Predatory Short Selling
+- Markus K. Brunnermeier and Martin Oehmke for Predatory Short Selling

-- First Prize to Peter Bossaerts, Cary Frydman, and John Ledyard for The Speed of Information Revelation and Eventual Price Quality in Markets with Insiders: Comparing Two Theories
+- Peter Bossaerts, Cary Frydman, and John Ledyard for The Speed of Information Revelation and Eventual Price Quality in Markets with Insiders: Comparing Two Theories

-- First Prize to Laurent Bach Are Small Businesses Worthy of Financial Aid?
+- Laurent Bach Are Small Businesses Worthy of Financial Aid?
 Evidence from a French Targeted Credit Program